HiPERCAM/hipercam/docs/hcmformat.rst

    It can also contain a keyword 'DSTATUS' giving a boolean that indicates whether the frame contains data or not (True means yes).
-This is needed because ULTRACAM and HiPERCAM have options to suspend readout ('NBLUE', 'NSKIP') which lead to blank dummy frames in between the real data frames.
+This is needed because ULTRACAM and |hiper| have options to suspend readout ('NBLUE', 'NSKIP') which lead to blank dummy frames in between the real data frames.
 If 'DSTATUS' is not found, the CCD will be assumed to be OK.